Geospatial data

 Various repair

-s are performed on the stored geometries by default, including fixes of orientation in rings of polygons, removal of zero-area triangles, etc.
+s are performed on the stored geometries by default, including fixes of orientation in rings of polygons, removal of zero-area triangles, etc. Some of the repairs can be expensive on large data sets.
+In this case, we recommend setting repair=false

 .
 Custom repairs can be performed with the Repair